TheLogicMaster/ESP-Smart-Display/README.md

 ## Widgets

 ### Text Based Widgets
-All text based widgets have two font sizes: normal and large.
-The normal font uses the TinyFont library from MorphingClockRemix and the large font uses the default Adafruit GFX printing font.
+All text based widgets have three font types.
+The tiny font uses the TinyFont library from MorphingClockRemix.
+The [TetrisAnimation](https://github.com/toblum/TetrisAnimation) font looks cool and creates the text using Tetris blocks.
+The rest of the font sizes use the default Adafruit GFX printing font scaled different amounts.
 They can be freely resized and the text content will be centered.
-Supports word and character wrapping.
+Supports word and character wrapping for non-tetris fonts.
 * **Text:** This is a basic Text widget that shows a static string.
 * **Digital Clock:** This widget shows the current time in 24 hour, 12 hour, or 12 hour with period formats.
 * **JSON GET Text:** This sends a GET request and parses a JSON response to display.
 Supports HTTP and HTTPS.